BenchLabs/bench-technology-handbook/culture-and-principles.md

 ![Image of principles matrix](images/principles-matrix.png)

-So, when we have conversations about _Creating Value_, _Fostering Growth_, and _Honouring Time_, we must ensure that they _also_ honour the Bench principles.
+So, when we have conversations about _Creating Value_, _Fostering Growth_, and _Honouring Time_, we must ensure that they live within the boundaries set by _Keep it Human_, _Be Responsible_, _Get Scrappy_, _Take a Stand_, and _Default Open_.
 If this all seems a bit complicated, don't worry: there's a system.

 ## A test suite for our culture

 Each of the [Technology Principles](technology-principles.md) has a set of supporting principles. _Create Value_, _Foster Growth_, and _Honour Time_ are instructions, and the supporting principles are assertions.
-Within the domain of its parent principle, the supporting principles map loosely to the Bench Principles.
+These assertions answer the question: "what needs to be true for a conversation to be consistent with this principle?"
+Though this isn't a hard requirement, we've found that each assertion maps nicely to a Bench principle.
+This has a really interesting side effect: each assertion effectively becomes a unit test for a conversation.

 For example, the supporting principle `We are most likely to do high-value work when we see it as necessary to advance a cause that we believe in.` Is a way to "test" whether a conversation is consistent with both _Create Value_ and _Take a Stand_.
 Similarly, `Successes and failures are important because of what we learn from them.` is a way to "test" whether a conversation is consistent with both _Foster Growth_ and _Default Open_.